Luxury Japan Tour Spring 2020

 |Nara, Todaiji, Nara Park, Kasuga Taisha Shrine, Isuien Gardens|

-This morning starts at the Golden Pavilion, so called because the glittering temple is overlaid with gold leaf.
-Nearby is the stone garden at Ryoan-ji Temple, a representation of Zen philosophy, consisting of fifteen stones of different sizes placed in white sand representing an image of islands and an expanding sea.
+This morning starts at the Golden Pavilion, so called because the glittering temple is overlaid with glittering gold leaf.
+Nearby is the stone garden in Ryoan-ji Temple, a representation of Zen philosophy, consisting of fifteen stones placed in white sand representing islands in an expanding sea.